Interfolio/apartment/README.md

 would not allow a full new database to be created.

 One can optionally use the full database creation instead if they want, though this is not recommended

+The `:sql` schema format cannot be used when PostgreSQL schemas are used, since the `structure.sql` file sets the schema search path.

 ### Switching Tenants